Date of Degree

 Copyright 2011 Dinesh Kumar

 Kumar, Dinesh.
-"Boundary-constrained inverse consistent image registration and its applications." doctoral dissertation, University of Iowa, 2011.
+"Boundary-constrained inverse consistent image registration and its applications."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.